Preterm birth: Classification

 In humans, the usual definition of preterm birth is birth before a gestational age of 37 complete weeks.
 In the normal human fetus, several organ systems mature between 34 and 37 weeks, and the fetus reaches adequate maturity by the end of this period.
 One of the main organs greatly affected by premature birth is the lungs.
 The lungs are one of the last organs to mature in the womb; because of this, many premature babies spend the first days and weeks of their lives on ventilators.
 Therefore, a significant overlap exists between preterm birth and prematurity.
-Generally, preterm babies are premature and term babies are mature.
+Generally, preterm babies are premature, and term babies are mature.
 Preterm babies born near 37 weeks often have no problems relating to prematurity if their lungs have developed adequate surfactant, which allows the lungs to remain expanded between breaths.
 Sequelae of prematurity can be reduced to a small extent by using drugs to accelerate maturation of the fetus, and to a greater extent by preventing preterm birth.

 Prevention

-Historically efforts have been primarily aimed to improve survival and health of preterm infants (tertiary intervention).
+Historically, efforts have been primarily aimed at improving the survival and health of preterm infants (tertiary intervention).
 Such efforts, however, have not reduced the incidence of preterm birth.
-Increasingly primary interventions that are directed at all women, and secondary intervention that reduce existing risks are looked upon as measures that need to be developed and implemented to prevent the health problems of premature infants and children.
+Increasingly, primary interventions that are directed at all women, and secondary interventions that reduce existing risks, are looked upon as measures that need to be developed and implemented to prevent the health problems of premature infants and children.
 Smoking bans are effective in decreasing preterm births.
 Different strategies are used in the administration of prenatal care, and future studies need to determine if the focus can be on screening for high-risk women, or widened support for low-risk women, or to what degree these approaches can be merged.

 Before pregnancy

-Adoption of specific professional policies can immediately reduce risk of preterm birth as the experience in assisted reproduction has shown when the number of embryos during embryo transfer was limited.
+Adoption of specific professional policies can immediately reduce the risk of preterm birth, as the experience in assisted reproduction has shown when the number of embryos during embryo transfer was limited.

-Many countries have established specific programs to protect pregnant women from hazardous or night-shift work and to provide them with time for prenatal visits and paid pregnancy-leave.
-The EUROPOP study showed that preterm birth is not related to type of employment, but to prolonged work (over 42 hours per week) or prolonged standing (over 6 hours per day).
+Many countries have established specific programs to protect pregnant women from hazardous or night-shift work and to provide them with time for prenatal visits and paid pregnancy leave.
+The EUROPOP study showed that preterm birth is not related to the type of employment, but to prolonged work (over 42 hours per week) or prolonged standing (over 6 hours per day).
 Also, night work has been linked to preterm birth.
 Health policies that take these findings into account can be expected to reduce the rate of preterm birth.
 Preconceptional intake of folic acid is recommended to reduce birth defects.
-There is also some evidence that folic acid supplement preconceptionally (before becoming pregnant) may reduce premature birth.
+There is also some evidence that folic acid supplements preconceptionally (before becoming pregnant) may reduce premature birth.
 Reducing smoking is expected to benefit pregnant women and their offspring.